 Building out your travel itinerary is where your vision comes alive!
 This trip itinerary planning guide will take you from DREAMING about your trip to BOOKING the most important pieces.
-Use the itinerary planning PDF to track it all in one place.
+Use the travel itinerary PDF template to track it all in one place.

-- MAP it out: A simple trip itinerary
+- Step 2: MAP it out to create a simple trip itinerary

-Get your FREE trip itinerary planning PDF when you subscribe to our email list.
-A 6-page fillable PDF that walks you through trip planning steps 1-3.
+Get your FREE travel itinerary planning PDF when you subscribe to our email list.
+This 6-page fillable PDF walks you through the entire trip planning process.

-Your first step in the trip itinerary planning process is ALL about feeding your travel fantasies.
 What do you KNOW you want to see and do?
-What are those gems you don’t know about?!
+And what are those gems you don’t know about yet?

 Researching your destination is a bit of a chicken-and-egg thing.
 You need to know a bit about a destination before you’ll want to research it, and you need to research it to know if you actually want to go.

 So, find a research process you enjoy.
-Books about far-off places, maps and delicious coffee all make me happy.
-Surround yourself with happy … it does wonders for the dreaming process!
+Books about far-off places, maps and delicious coffee.
+Surround yourself with happy.

 Are you quick to go online in your research?
 Many people are.
 I get that it can be super efficient, especially if you use helpful tools like Pinterest to save and organize what you find.
 My Pinterest boards have some truly inspiring destinations!